 Let’s take a step back and start from the beginning.
 The basis of public-key cryptography is private keys, public keys, addresses, and digital signatures.
-The private key creates a digital signature.
-The blockchain contains a record (the transaction) stating that there are some funds associated with your public key when you receive cryptocurrency.
-You must provide a digital signature to authorize your spending.
+When you own some cryptocurrency, the blockchain contains a record that there are some coins associated with your public key.
+You must provide a digital signature to authorize the spending of those coins.
 You can only provide this digital signature if you are in the possession of the private key that corresponds to the public key.

 Elliptic Curve Cryptography

-We would like to talk about elliptic curve cryptography (ECC) before we discuss how your keys and addresses work together.
-There are different mathematical concepts used to build a public-key cryptographic system.
+To understand how your keys and addresses work together we must introduce Elliptic Curve Cryptography (ECC) first.
+There are different ways to build a public-key cryptography scheme.
 Bitcoin and most other cryptocurrencies use Elliptic Curve Cryptography (ECC).

-If we want to multiply P by 3 we now add P and point (P + P) together.
+If we want to multiply P by 3 we need to add P and point (P + P) together.
 To multiply P by four we can add point (P + P) to itself and so on.

-The key takeaway is that multiplying a point is an easy task.
-The division is difficult (read infeasible).
-There is no algorithm to calculate how many times P was added to itself or in terms of multiplication by what number it was multiplied in order to get to a certain point.
-This should be enough to understand the basic concept of public key cryptography based on elliptic curves.
+The key takeaway is that multiplying a point is an easy task - it is just addition of points to themselves.
+The interesting part is that division on the curve is a computationally hard problem.
+There is just no algorithm to calculate how many times P was added to itself or in terms of multiplication by what number it was multiplied in order to get to a certain point.
+This is already enough to understand the basic concept of public-key cryptography based on elliptic curves.

 When you set up a wallet, the first step is generating your private key.
 Your private key is a very large random number, 256 bit long.
-This number is so large you could assign every grain of sand in the entire universe a unique private key.
-Aside from being large, your private key should be as random as possible.
+This number is so large you could assign almost every atom in the observable universe a unique private key.
+Your private key should be as random as possible.
 Creating random numbers is harder than it might sound, but this step is crucial to the safety of your funds.

-You derive your public key from the large, random number you have generated for your private key.
-As we said, adding points together on an elliptic curve is straightforward.
+Next, your public key is derived from the large, random number you have generated as your private key.
+This is where we need to multiply points on the curve.
+As we said earlier, adding points together on an elliptic curve is straightforward.
 Bitcoin uses a base point on the curve for every key pair.

 x = 55066263022277343669578718895168534326250603453777594175500187360389116729240